What are the best hobbies for happiness in 2017?

 When we spend just a small amount of time each day doing positive, non-work-related hobbies, we greatly improve our mental health.

-Science shows that hobbies are actually essential to our well-being.
+Science actually proves that hobbies are essential to our well-being.

 Take a look at this list of the benefits of having hobbies.